fabien-marty/github-next-semantic-version/README.md

 >
 > *(of course, you can define your own labels to configure the logic)*

+> [!NOTE]
+> We also provide:
+>
+> - a dedicated GitHub Action in [this dedicated repository](https://github.com/fabien-marty/github-next-semantic-version-action) *if you want to use this tool inside a GHA workflow*
-We also provide another CLI binary: `github-create-next-semantic-release` to use the previous rules to automatically create a GitHub release with the guessed version and the corresponding release notes (made from merged PRs and a configurable template).
+> - another CLI binary: `github-create-next-semantic-release` *(in this current repository)* to use the previous rules to automatically create a GitHub release with the guessed version and the corresponding release notes *(made from merged PRs and a configurable template)*
+> - another GitHub Action in [this other repository](https://github.com/fabien-marty/github-create-next-semantic-release) *if you want to use this alternate tool: `github-create-next-semantic-release` inside a GHA workflow*

 ## Features